mochi-hpc/margo-microservice-template/README.md

 The first step in setting up this project for your microservice will be to replace this prefix.
 The generic name **resource** should also be replaced with a more specific name, such as **database**.
-This renaming step can be done by using the `setup.py` script at the root (see next section).
+This renaming step can be done by using the _setup.py_ script at the root of this repository (see next section).

 The _include_ directory of this template project provides public header files.
 * _alpha/alpha-common.h_ contains APIs that are common to the three libraries, such as error codes or common types;
-* _alpha/alpha-client.h_ contains the client-side functions to create destroy a client object;
+* _alpha/alpha-client.h_ contains the client-side functions to create and destroy a client object;
 * _alpha/alpha-resource.h_ contains the client-side functions to create and destroy resource handles, and to interact with a resource through a resource handle;